kazurof/mail-deleter/README.md

    - `TRASH_FOLDER` to specify your trash folder.
 This may differ as your environment or language setting of gmail.
 2. Open gmail setting -> `Forwarding and POP/IMAP` (or, go to `https://mail.google.com/mail/u/0/#settings/fwdandpop`) -> change setting to `Enable IMAP`.
 3. Go to `https://myaccount.google.com/lesssecureapps`.
 Next to "Access for less secure apps," select Turn on , as this document said. `https://support.google.com/accounts/answer/6010255?hl=en` (As you noticed, this application is less secure!
 Please use this tool at your own risk!)
-4. Configure setting in `Main.java`.
+4. Configure setting in `Main.kt`.
 Those setting relates the number of mail will be deleted by this tool.
 Try to find proper setting!
    - `UNIT`, how many mails will be processed in one task.
    - `NUM_OF_TASKS` , number of tasks.
    - `THREAD_POOL_SIZE`, how many threads will be prepared to process tasks.